The simplest, most direct answer to the proposed question is that you generally want to go with a .com domain name.

 Choose Reliable Over Trendy

-Domain Names are More than Their Extension
+Domain Names are More than the Extension

-Your domain name is about to become a critical asset in your business and marketing efforts, so it’s important to make an informed decision.
+Your domain name is about to become a critical asset to your business and marketing efforts, so it’s important to make an informed decision.

-For starters, it should be:
+Domains should be:

 How is your domain helping your online marketing efforts?
 Is it time to make a change?
 Are you rebranding to get more business?